-Editor's Note: Further evaluation is FFS
+NOTE: Further evaluation is needed.

 6.16 Solution #16: Protection of RRC Reject Message

 6.16.1 Introduction

 This solution addresses the key issues #1 "Security of unprotected unicast messages" for RRC Reject message protection.
 The solution provides a means to ensure that a UE is able to determine the authenticity of the RRC Reject message from the gNB regardless of RRC states.